 By Georgina Bednar (No Ordinary Experience)

 This project works with local residents to provide a platform for them to share their life stories – speaker as expert.
 From these stories, quotes are selected connecting to local themes.
-In 2020, Seen & Heard will take place in Barking and explore the themes of ‘home’.
+In 2020, We Are Anything But Ordinary will take place in Barking and explore the themes of ‘home’.
 These quotes will be displayed on street walls in the local area, co-designed by participants & local artists.
 The project hopes to create both deep engagement with local residents and connect with the wider communities that the residents come from.
 The project also has an intergenerational aspect, with young people acting as curators or having the option to design an audio tour.
 The project hopes to progress social cohesion across disparate neighbourhoods, ones often living side by side and struggling to connect.

 Co-programming with Communities